DFE-Digital/sdd-design-history/app/posts/apply_to_become/2022-03-02-PageTitles.md

 An audit found that the title tags used in the Apply to become an academy service were the same for every page.

-To make matters worse, what they said wasn't helpful.
+To make matters worse, what they said was unhelpful.

 ![The current text shown in a browser tab.](/images/a2become/PageTitles/current_copy.JPG "An image of the service's current title text shown in a browser tab.
 It reads 'A2C - GOV.UK'")